Individual Therapy for Adults, Young Adults,

 The young adult years are full of change, exploration, and transition.
 It’s a time of building careers, navigating relationships, establishing independence, and figuring out who you are and what you want your life to look like.
 While this season can be exciting, it can also feel uncertain, stressful, and overwhelming.

-Common areas we support young adults with include:
+Common areas our clinicians support young adults with include:

 • Managing stress, anxiety, or depression